unitsofmeasurement/unit-tck/README.md

  1. Create a new Maven project.
 You could also use compatible alternatives like Gradle.
  2. Add this TCK and your implementation as dependency.
- 3. Implement a class of type tech.units.tck.util.ServiceConfiguration, read the Javadoc, what you must provide with this class.
+ 3. Implement a class of type `tech.units.tck.util.ServiceConfiguration`, read the Javadoc, what you must provide with this class.

 ## Running